Home · Blog · Thorough Examination

 Before first use

-Before lifting equipment is put into service for the first time, unless the employer has obtained a declaration of conformity made not more than 12 months before the equipment is put into service, AND the equipment has not been assembled on site.
+Before lifting equipment is put into service for the first time, unless the employer has a declaration of conformity made not more than 12 months before first use AND the equipment has not been assembled on site.

 2